This is an animation of Venus Express performing stellar occultation at Venus.

 Glitches in a restless environment

 In March 2012, Venus Express was temporarily blinded when a huge solar storm blanketed the spacecraft in more radiation than usual.
-Its startracker cameras, which help the spacecraft stay in the correct orientation in space, were unable to see any stars.
+Its startracker cameras, which helped the spacecraft stay in the correct orientation in space, were unable to see any stars.

 The glitch had happened before, but the strength of the storm kept the spacecraft blind for more than 40 hours — far longer than usual.
 However, Venus Express recovered and continued observations.